Davichet-e/BlackJack-Java/README.md

 # Branch Deck BlackJack.java
 The 21 BlackJack, now in Java
-Branch where I implement the Deck class created by @natedane
+(The Deck class has been created by @natedane, I just made a few changes)